 Sava River Basin Overview Map (1.55 MB) Sub-river Basin of the Danube River Basin District, January 2006

-With a national territory of 87,609 km2, Croatia is at the meeting point of the Pannonian Plain, the Balkans and the Adriatic.
+With a national territory of 87,609 km2, Croatia is at the intersection of the Pannonian Plain, the Balkans and the Adriatic.
 The country straddles the border of two major catchment areas: the Danube Basin and the Adriatic Sea.
 Draining over 62% of Croatia’s mainland, the Danube Basin covers the northern and central inland section of the country and is home to 69% of the population.
 Croatian territory accounts for 4.4% of the entire Danube Basin.